dafer45/TBTK/doc/InstallationInstructions.md

 # Install TBTK {#InstallTBTK}
 ## Unix like operating systems such as Linux and Mac OS
-TBTK should be built in a different folder than the source folder, therefore begin by create a new folder, for example TBTKBuild.
+TBTK should be built in a different folder than the source folder, therefore begin by create a new folder outside of the TBTK folder, for example TBTKBuild.
 Then enter this folder and type
 ```bash
 	cmake /path/to/TBTK